Deia-ElDin/push_swap/README.md

 The project involves the following moves:

-<span style="color:blue">- sa</span>: Swap the first two elements of stack A.
+- **sa**: Swap the first two elements of stack A.
-<span style="color:blue">- sb</span>: Swap the first two elements of stack B.
+- **sb**: Swap the first two elements of stack B.
-<span style="color:blue">- ss</span>: Apply sa and sb simultaneously.
+- **ss**: Apply sa and sb simultaneously.
-<span style="color:blue">- pa</span>: Push the first element of stack B onto stack A.
+- **pa**: Push the first element of stack B onto stack A.
-<span style="color:blue">- pb</span>: Push the first element of stack A onto stack B.
+- **pb**: Push the first element of stack A onto stack B.
-<span style="color:blue">- ra</span>: Rotate stack A - move all elements up by one.
+- **ra**: Rotate stack A - move all elements up by one.
 The first element becomes the last.
-<span style="color:blue">- rb</span>: Rotate stack B - move all elements up by one.
+- **rb**: Rotate stack B - move all elements up by one.
 The first element becomes the last.
-<span style="color:blue">- rr</span>: Apply ra and rb simultaneously.
+- **rr**: Apply ra and rb simultaneously.
-<span style="color:blue">- rra</span>: Reverse rotate stack A - move all elements down by one.
+- **rra**: Reverse rotate stack A - move all elements down by one.
 The last element becomes the first.
-<span style="color:blue">- rrb</span>: Reverse rotate stack B - move all elements down by one.
+- **rrb**: Reverse rotate stack B - move all elements down by one.
 The last element becomes the first.
-<span style="color:blue">- rrr</span>: Apply rra and rrb simultaneously.
+- **rrr**: Apply rra and rrb simultaneously.

 ## <span style="color:blue">Terminal Commands</span>